ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 consumer CPUs like AMD's ThreadRipper.
 The shared memory programming model is becoming an increasingly leaky abstraction.
-Cache coherence logic in processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to \[Sorin11\].
-However, at its limit, the observed performance is defined by the actual implementation of a distributed memory with all updates performed by message passing \[Hacken09\], \[Molka15\].
+Cache coherence logic in processors provides the single-writer /multiple-reader `SWMR` guarantees that programmers are all accustomed to \[Sorin, 2011\].
+However, at its limit, the observed performance is defined by the actual implementation of a distributed memory with all updates performed by message passing \[Hacken, 2009\], \[Molka, 2015\].
 Today, message latency and bandwidth are dominant factors in observed performance.

 Implementation issues impacted by the increasing number of hardware threads:
 - Locking granularity